Ismail-Opatola/one-conversion-angular-app/README.md

 - Implement the GET method call
 - Import the __Services__ into the required calling component class
 - Call the method to make Http request

+###### HttpClient POST

+Making API calls to retrieve data is a POST method call.

+To make a call, all we need is an endpoint or an API url

+    post("url", body, options: {})
+    post('url', body, options: { headers: {}, params: {}, responseType: null, withCredentials: null})

+The response type will be an _obervable_ which is then subscribe to, in order to process the data received

+###### How to use HttpClient POST Method

+step is similar to how to use GET above